pieroproietti/penguins-blog/blog/2023-07-14-blendos-adventures.md

 "yes but then you take away one of Blends biggist reasons to exist :-)"

-and, therefore, using Ray`s suggestions, I began to inquire about a more `orthodox` version.
+and, therefore, using Ray's suggestions, I began to inquire about a more "orthodox" version.

 ## Do this from a CLI in blendOs, NOT in a container: